-That essentially forces us to put maximum effort into it to ensure that we have something of top-notch quality that is guaranteed to be desired and picked up by a King out there.
+That essentially forces us to put maximum effort into ensuring that we have something of top-notch quality that is guaranteed to be strongly desired and picked up by a King out there.

-We believe part of the reason we named it King Sidney is because we’ve always believed we are dealing with some type of King on the other end.
+Part of the reason we named it King Sidney is because we’ve always believed we are dealing with some type of King on the other end.
 He may be a King within his profession, or a King because his family really values him and what he does for them.
-Maybe he is a King because of the respect his peers have for him, or a King in his ability to undertake whichever endeavors he has chosen to undertake.
+Maybe he is a King because of the respect his peers have for him, doesn’t matter.
+He’s the King, and King’s standards are very high.

 The man has to look out-of-this-world once he slips on the jacket and is ready to step out to his function.
-At King Sidney we have a saying, there’s a difference between being seen and being noticed.
+At King Sidney we have a saying, there’s a big difference between being seen and being felt.